ethanbradley/nihpc-documentation/docs/Job Submission.md

 ### Queue status
-Once you have submitted your jobs using `sbatch` or `srun` you can then view your queue status to see how your jobs are doing along with further information:
+Once you have submitted your jobs using `sbatch` or `srun`, you can then view your queue status to see how your jobs are doing along with further information:

     squeue -u <username>